About…

 I made this place so that I could post about whatever I want, whenever I want, wherever I want!
 Be it on my desktop, laptop, or phone.

-The schedule of posting is rather haphazard for that very reason, but the feed will keep you updated of whenever I do post.
+The schedule of posting is rather haphazard for that very reason, but the feed will keep you updated of when I do post.
 You can find that on the front page!

 … Building the Website

-If there are any bugs in the template — be it in how it looks in a particular browser, error codes you see, or anything else that could happen — feel free to let me know!
+If there are any bugs you can see — be it in how it looks in a particular browser, error codes you see, or anything else that could happen — feel free to let me know!